-Joe Biden Administration Faces Scrutiny For Reportedly Covering Up Aide’s Sexual Harassment
+Joe Biden Administration Faces Scrutiny For Reportedly Covering Up Aide's Sexual Harassment

 Psaki claimed she did not discuss Ducklo's harassment or punishment with Biden.

-According to Posobiec, a source told him that Biden has been informed of the Ducklo scandal and Psaki’s attempt to cover it up.
+According to a tweet from Posobiec, a source told him that Biden has been informed of the Ducklo scandal and Psaki's attempt to cover it up.